ossec/ossec-docs/docs/programs/ossec-logtest.rst

     .. note::

-      Only this only works for the last line so passing many lines into ossec-logtest with this argument does not make sense.
+      This only works for the last, line so passing many lines into ossec-logtest with this argument may not provide the desired results.

     .. note::

-      This code as all ossec-logtest code requires access to all ossec configuation files.
+      This ossec-logtest code requires access to all ossec configuation files.
-      This is a bug and will be corrected.  https://bitbucket.org/jbcheng/ossec-hids/issue/61/ossec-logtest-must-be-used-with-a-full
+      This is a bug and will be corrected.
+It is documented in issue #`61 <https://bitbucket.org/jbcheng/ossec-hids/issue/61/ossec-logtest-must-be-used-with-a-full>`_

     .. code-block:: console